ashbb/code_review/README.md

 Code Review
 ===========
-Shoes course eBook guiding the way to read the code for newcomers.
+An eBook attempting to guide newcomers through the code of the exercises used in the Ruby Programming with  Shoes course.

 Mar 4th, 2009 by ashbb (Satoshi Asakawa)
+Mar 7th, 2009 correction by citizen428 (Michael Kohl)

 Table of contents
 -----------------